 General or Light Cleaning Instructions

 First, leave the cushions on the frame throughout the entire cleaning process.
 Brush off dirt or vacuum before using any cleaning product.
-Prepare a cleaning solution of 2 ounces (1/4 cup) mild soap per gallon of lukewarm water (less than 100°F/38°C).
+Prepare a cleaning solution of not more than 2 ounces (1/4 cup) mild soap per gallon of lukewarm water (less than 100°F/38°C).
 If you use too much soap, it will be hard to get it all out.
 Using a sponge or a soft bristle brush, clean the material and allow cleaning solution to soak into fabric.
 After you've cleaned the cushion, rinse thoroughly to remove all soap residue.
 Finally, take the cushions off of the furniture and stand up on their sides to allow fabric to air dry thoroughly before use.
 Dry off the wet frames to prevent water spotting.

 Spot Cleaning Instructions

 First, brush off dirt or vacuum before using any cleaning product.
 Apply a light mist of mild soap and water using a spray bottle.
 Work the solution into the stain by lightly scrubbing the area with a sponge or very soft bristle brush.
 Rinse thoroughly to remove all soap residue.
 Blot excess moisture with a clean, soft towel or sponge.
 Wet-vacuum or blot excess water.
 Finally, allow fabric to air dry.
 If you still see some spotting, repeat these steps and ensure all soap residue is removed.
 If you use a spot cleaner, please test in an inconspicuous area first.

 Heavy Cleaning For Stubborn Stains and Mildew